MSc Global Film Industries

-We usually teach our modules over the course of ten weeks.
+We usually teach our modules over the course of 10 weeks.
 Each module involves around 30 hours of face-to-face teaching.
-Timetables are normally available approximately one month before you commence your studies.
-The two taught semesters run from September to December and mid-January to mid-April, while the dissertation project takes place during the Summer semester and must be submitted mid-August.
+Timetables will normally be available to matriculated students around one month before you commence your studies.
+The two taught semesters run from September to December and mid-January to mid-April, while the dissertation project takes place during the summer semester and must be submitted mid-August.

 Class sizes will depend on modules chosen but will normally be between 15-30 students.